SFA16SCM21C/FLOATING-IDEA/README.md

 CRAFTY TYPES IDEAS
 - Use chatgpt to make a plan for a small e-commerce business that sells customized bridesmaids' boxes?
 Use chatgpt to come up with a strategyItems could include a compact mirror, something something, use Pinterest to get some inspiration.
 You could make customizations on Harry Potter-inspired surprise boxes.
 Or gen shin inspired surprise boxes?
 Or you can customize on girl's nakhras?
 Or girls' cute characteristics like mere nakhre vale, meri caring vali or use a different variety of something on girls mood basis maybe candles?
 Or explain your girl in adjectives and we make a surprise box for her.
 You can also make them age-appropriate boxes too?
 Give your daughter a girl surprise box set.
 Could add ear cuffs custom-made for people in the gift box?

 Check —— there are websites that customize items for you, check if they can customize a box of items for you.
-It completely stops you from doing in house business, all could be through websites only and email
+It completely stops you from doing in-house business, all could be through websites only and email

-Or best option for the laziest people that they can send people a link to set themselves up with a surprise box for themselves or like a gift to a family member or ike a gift t oa coworker???
+Or best option for the laziest people that they can send people a link to set themselves up with a surprise box for themselves or like a gift to a family member or ike a gift to a coworker.

 Later releases if it works out, that you can have one poll to find out which category by cater they would like to choose to add a s a signature product for the company since you love and are very thankful to your customer base